-Prior to the completion of this offering, our board of directors intends to adopt, and we expect our stockholders will approve, our 2019 Equity Incentive Plan, or our 2019 Plan.
-We expect that our 2019 Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
-Our 2019 Plan will provide for the grant of incentive stock options, within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, or the Code, to our employees and any parent and subsidiary corporations'
+In May 2019, our board of directors adopted, and our stockholders approved, our 2019 Equity Incentive Plan, or our 2019 Plan.
+Our 2019 Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
+Our

-employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units, performance shares, and other share-based awards to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.
+2019 Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, or the Code, to our employees and any parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units, performance shares, and other share-based awards to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.

 Authorized Shares.
-A total of shares of our Class A common stock will be reserved for issuance pursuant to our 2019 Plan.
-In addition, the shares reserved for issuance under our 2019 Plan also will include a number of shares equal to the number of shares of Class B common stock subject to awards granted under our Amended and Restated 2011 Stock Incentive Plan, or 2011 Plan, that, on or after the termination of the 2011 Plan, expire or terminate, are tendered to or withheld by us for payment of an exercise price or for tax withholding obligations or are forfeited or repurchased by us (provided that any shares from the 2011 Plan will be issuable under the 2019 Plan as shares of our Class A common stock and that the maximum number of shares that may be added to our 2019 Plan from the 2011 Plan is shares).
-The number of shares available for issuance under our 2019 Plan will also include an annual increase on the first day of each fiscal year beginning with the fiscal year, equal to the least of:
+A total of 8,750,000 shares of our Class A common stock are reserved for issuance pursuant to our 2019 Plan.
+In addition, the shares reserved for issuance under our 2019 Plan also include a number of shares equal to the number of shares of Class B common stock subject to awards granted under our Amended and Restated 2011 Stock Incentive Plan, or 2011 Plan, that, on or after the termination of the 2011 Plan, expire or terminate, are tendered to or withheld by us for payment of an exercise price or for tax withholding obligations or are forfeited or repurchased by us (provided that any shares from the 2011 Plan will be issuable under the 2019 Plan as shares of our Class A common stock and that the maximum number of shares that may be added to our 2019 Plan from the 2011 Plan is 32,134,965 shares).
+The number of shares available for issuance under our 2019 Plan will also include an annual increase on the first day of each fiscal year beginning with the 2020 fiscal year, equal to the lesser of:

-- shares; - percent (%) of the outstanding shares of our capital stock as of the last day of the immediately preceding fiscal year; or - such other amount as our board of directors may determine.
+- two percent (2%) of the outstanding shares of our capital stock as of the last day of the immediately preceding fiscal year; or - such other amount as our board of directors may determine.